smpezert/staybae-frontend/README.md

 ```

 This will start the application on port `4000`.
 You can open the application on your browser on `localhost:4000`.

-Then, only for development purposes, open the `https://cors-anywhere.herokuapp.com/corsdemo` on your browser and click on the `Request temporary access to the demo server` button.
-This will give you access to the GOOGLE MAPS PLACES API.

 ### Pages
 The application is rendering on these pages